 In Nantucket Town, you find the quintessential cobblestone streets and historic houses that you associate so much with Nantucket.
 The many well-preserved homes from the 18th and 19th centuries here set a unique vibe.

-Stroll Nantucket Town to find an appreciated array of attractions, restaurants, shops and hotels.
+Stroll Nantucket Town to find an appreciated array of attractions, restaurants and shops.
 As the island’s main population center, Nantucket Town is where you find most of its activity.

 The compact layout — it’s just minutes by foot between the downtown area’s ends — makes for a relaxing New England vacation.
 In Nantucket Town, you have all you need for a good time within walking distance.